mvolkmann/blog/src/swift/apple-watch.md

 ## Overview

-This is a collection of tips on developing Apple Watch apps using SwiftUI and Xcode.
+This is a collection of tips on developing watchOS apps using SwiftUI and Xcode.

 ## Simulator vs. Devices

-Running on the Simulator is quite fast.
+Running on the Simulator is quite fast and is preferred for most testing.

-To deploy an app to an Apple Watch:
+To deploy a watchOS app to an Apple Watch:

 - Attach the iPhone with which it is paired to the Mac using a USB cable.
 - Select the iPhone from the device dropdown at the top of Xcode.